neuefische/wd-flipped-classroom-curriculum/sessions/js-createelement/js-createelement.md

 ## Learning Objectives

-- what the DOM is
+- knowing what the DOM is
 - learning how to generate HTML in JavaScript
 - using HTML element object properties and methods
+- learning how to use `.innerHTML`

 ---